 What the City of Austin is doing to reduce plastic waste

-In 2018, City of Austin Mayor Steve Adler signed the New Plastics Economy Global Commitment, a commitment to address plastic waste (problematic for many reasons) by creating a circular economy for plastics.
-That means rethinking how we produce, use and reuse plastic so that it never becomes waste in the first place.
+In 2018, City of Austin Mayor Steve Adler signed the New Plastics Economy Global Commitment to address plastic waste.
+Plastic waste is problematic for many reasons.
+This global commitment seeks to create a circular economy for plastic by rethinking how we make, use and reuse plastic.

-What happens to your plastic after you put it in the blue cart?
+What happens to your plastic after you put it in your blue cart?

-Austin Resource Recovery trucks pick up recycling from over 200,000 homes and take it to a local Material Recovery Facility (MRF) for processing.
-From there, recyclables go through sorting equipment that groups them by different materials.
-The bales get sold to other businesses that make them into new products.
-While other parts of the country may be struggling to process and sell recyclables, Austin’s processors have assured us we are fortunate enough to have steady markets.
-Here are some real examples from our processors of what Austin’s plastic recyclables get turned into.
+Austin Resource Recovery trucks collect recycling from over 200,000 homes and transport it to a local Material Recovery Facility (MRF) for processing.
+At the MRF, recyclables undergo sorting by different materials using specialized equipment.
+The sorted materials are then baled and sold to other businesses, which transform them into new products.
+While some parts of the country face challenges in processing and selling recyclables, Austin's processors have assured us that we are fortunate to have steady markets.

-• Plastic water bottles are recycled into other beverage bottles or can be used for polyester in things like clothing, carpet or backpacks.
+• Plastic water bottles are recycled into other beverage bottles or can be used for polyester in products such as clothing, carpets, or backpacks.

 • Milk jugs are recycled into new bottles.